Readit News logoReadit News

 As a left-handed that refuses to twist their hand to avoid smudging everything: what refills brands offer the best dry time to avoid black or blue smudges?

-neilfrndes · a month ago
+neilfrndes · 5 months ago

 I found iroshizuku inks faster drying than the other brands I've tried.
 Paper matters a lot too, I've experimented with many and finally settled on Rhodia.